 The advice is sound, the client seems eager, and then... nothing happens.

-Presented by family wealth psychologist and executive coach Dr Moira Somers, this session looks at the five main factors that determine whether a client will follow through with your advice.
+Join us at this year's annual conference to hear family wealth psychologist and executive coach Dr Moira Somers share the five main factors that determine whether a client will follow through with your advice.
 You’ll also get to hear about some simple, practical 'hacks' from the fields of behavioural economics and behaviour change that you can readily put into practice with your clients.

 More about Moira – neuropsychologist and author